tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Golden Scepter of Dragon Command

+1/Level

+Cast one of the following wizard spells against a target that is a dragon or draconic creature: [charm person](../Classes/Wizard.md#charm-person), [hold monster](../Classes/Wizard.md#hold-monster), or [sleep](../Classes/Wizard.md#sleep).
+You cast the chosen spell at your level using your best ability for the attack roll, except you double the hp threshold (champion: triple the hp threshold; epic: quadruple the hp threshold).
+On a miss, regain this power after your next full heal-up in addition to any normal miss effects that are part of the spell.
+Quirk: Enjoys the company of dragons.

+---

 #### Rod of Dwarven Might

 _Recharge 16+:_ This scepter produces a glowing axe-head on your command.
 You can use the implement as a two-handed axe you are proficient with.
 Its default bonus is the same as the implement, and you use your highest ability modifier for attack and damage while attacking with it.

 **Quirk:** Imperious demeanor.

+---

+#### Ruby Rod of Rulership

+1/Day

+Cast charm person spell as a 1st level [bard](../Classes/Bard.md#charm-person)/[wizard](../Classes/Wizard.md#charm-person) spell using your best ability for the attack roll (champion: 5th level; epic: 9th level).
+In addition, with this version of the charm person spell, you can target multiple creatures with less than 40 total hp (champion: 96 hp; epic: 266 hp), targeting creatures with the lowest hit points first.

+**Quirk:** Bossy.

 ---